 What is the lesson to be learned?
 If you think or even question whether you may be being treated differently based on your race, ask an attorney for an opinion.
-You have nothing to lose, especially when The Spitz Law Firm offers a free initial consultation.
+You have nothing to lose, especially when Spitz, The Employee’s Law Firm offers a free initial consultation.

 Lawyer Answers: Can my job have different rules for Blacks?
 What do I do if I’m being discriminated on based on race?
 How do I stop my boss’ race discrimination?

 If you feel that you are being discriminated based on your race, whatever race that may be, then call the right attorney.
 Race discrimination includes being harassed, fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, and denied wages.
 When you call the right attorney to schedule a free and confidential consultation at 866-797-6040, you will meet with an attorney from Spitz, The Employee’s Law Firm who will help you determine the best way to pursue your legal claims.